ItzyBitzySpider/itzme/mobile-app/README.md

 </p>

 ## Repository Structure
-All relevant folders are in the `lib`, where all the code is organized into 4 folders.
+All relevant folders are in the `lib` folder, where everything is organized into 4 folders.

 1. [`models`](lib/models/)